igenhimel/Flask-API-with-JWT-Authentication/readme.md

 ### Configuration

-1. Configure your PostgreSQL and Elasticsearch connections in the appropriate files (`models/db.py` for PostgreSQL and `elasticsearch.txt` for Elasticsearch).
+1. Configure your PostgreSQL and Elasticsearch connections in the appropriate files (`models/db.py`).

 2. Set your JWT secret key in the `app.config['JWT_SECRET_KEY']` field in `app.py`.